Many theories and hypothesis arise about where first mammals came from.

 "the earliest known fossil of a primitive bat, an insectivorous species from the Eocene period was found in America.
 Bats had certainly existed for the previous 50 million or more years, but their evolutionary history is poorly known since their small, fragile skeletons do not lend themselves well to fossilization".
 This "fragile skeletons" explanation is difficult to sustain, considering that fossils for much more fragile structures have been found, even

-for bacteria.
 I have a much simpler explanation.
 Fossils were in fact found, but they were confused with those of an amphibian (a frog or similar), since by just looking at the skeleton it would be impossible to know whether it was still a "frog" or a primitive "mammal"

 .